Five-stringed Harp (Kundi)

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact email@example.com

 Mangbetu.
 Five-stringed Harp (Kundi), late 19th or early 20th century.
 Wood, hide, fiber, copper wire, 14 3/4 x 23 1/2 x 8 in.
 (37.5 x 59.7 x 20.3 cm).
 Brooklyn Museum, Museum Expedition 1922, Robert B. Woodward Memorial Fund, 22.871.
 Creative Commons-BY (Photo: Brooklyn Museum, CUR.22.871_bottom_PS5.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Viol shaped wooden resonator covered with snake skin.
-Two round openings are found on the anterior surface of the resonator.
-The neck of the harp is undecorated and polished.
-5 peg holes are found on the neck.
-Pegs are missing 1 broken copper wire still remains on resonator.
+Viol shaped wooden resonator covered with hide.
+Two round openings are found on anterior surface.
+Neck is curved and undecorated.
+5 peg holes are found on neck.
+Neck is moderately polished pegs are missing.
+One copper wire string remains attached to resonator.